akhiljasrotia/PasswordManager/README.md

 1. Install mysql if not installed

-2.Install python 3.x+ if not installed
+2. Install python 3.x+ if not installed

 3. `pip3 install mysql.connector`